 Authorization server provides the necessary credentials (such as Access and Refresh tokens) to the client.
-In this case, it will be the Zoho Recruit authorization server.
+In this case, it will be the Zoho FSM authorization server.

 A token that is sent to the resource server to access the protected resources of the user.
-The Access token provides secure and temporary access to Zoho Recruit APIs and is used by the applications to make requests to the connected app.
-Each access token will be valid only for an hour and can be used only for the set of operations that are described in the scope.
+The Access token provides a secure and temporary access to Zoho FSM APIs and is used by the applications to make requests to the connected app.
+Each access token will be valid only for an hour, and can be used only for the set of operations that is described in the scope.

 A token that can be used to obtain new access tokens.
 This token has an unlimited lifetime until it is revoked by the end user.